galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 >
 {: .hands_on}

 It is usual that the quality of the sequences is worse for the reverse than for the forward reads.
-It makes then even important to treat the forward and reverse reads together.
+It makes it even important to treat the forward and reverse reads together.

 > ### {% icon hands_on %} Hands-on: Assessing the quality of paired-end dat
 > 1. **Trim Galore!** {% icon tool %} with the following parameters